ministryofjustice/security-guidance/docs/system-test-standard.md

 ### Demonstration of Compliance

 The [CESG Information Assurance Maturity Model \(IAMM\)](https://www.ncsc.gov.uk/guidance/information-assurance-maturity-model-and-assessment-framework-gpg-40) sets out the minimum maturity level Government departments should attain.
-System testing is captured as a basic requirement in Level 1, which the MoJ will need to demonstrate compliance with in the MoJ IAMM return to Cabinet Office.
+System testing is captured as a basic requirement in Level 1, which the will need to demonstrate compliance with in the IAMM return to Cabinet Office.

 ## Testing approach

-This standard outlines at a high level the security testing which must be applied to all MoJ IT systems to ensure that security vulnerabilities are identified and risk managed appropriately.
+This standard outlines at a high level the security testing which must be applied to all IT systems to ensure that security vulnerabilities are identified and risk managed appropriately.
 The aim is for this standard to feed into the overall test requirements and test plan for an IT system.

 System testing, in particular system security testing, must be performed in support of the system assurance process to provide confidence that: